Records Management Policy

 UTS records management program

-4.1 All records created or received by UTS staff in the course of the university’s operations and activities, including where an activity is outsourced or supported by a service provider, are owned by UTS.
+4.1 All records created or received by UTS and its staff in the course of the university’s functions and activities, including where an activity is outsourced or supported by a service provider, are owned by UTS and are state records under the State Records Act.

-4.2 UTS has a mandatory records management program (the program) that complies with the requirements of the State Records Act and its associated standards, policies and guidelines.
+- maintain a records management program (the program) that complies with the State Records Act and its associated standards, policies and guidelines to support the university’s functions and activities

-- ensure that all staff are aware of the records management requirements outlined in this policy, the program and the approved recordkeeping systems used by the unit
+- be aware of the records management requirements outlined in this policy, the program and the approved recordkeeping systems used by the unit

 - assign and maintain appropriate administrative support and records contact roles in line with this policy and the program

-4.5 Where a unit is being restructured, University Records must be consulted in advance to plan and facilitate the proper management, transfer, archiving or disposal of records as appropriate.
+- consult University Records in advance of organisational restructure to plan and facilitate the proper management, transfer, archiving or disposal of records.

 Recordkeeping systems